-- Conveniently located, quality hotels mean you’re close to the action (with less travel time to get to shoots each day) as well as being surrounded by facilities that budget options are often missing.
+- Conveniently located, luxury hotels mean you’re close to the action (with less travel time to get to shoots each day) as well as being surrounded by facilities that budget options are often missing.

 - Healthy, hearty, eating is important when shooting in the wilderness or hiking between locations.
 By including all food and drink in quality restaurants at each location, we take away all of the stress of finding different food options each day and night.
 We handle all of that for you, including any dietary requirements.

 - Finally, selecting the best room options in each hotel allows you the best possible night’s sleep.
 While others may save money by using shared accommodation, we’re photographers too and know the value of having your own space.

 Partners and friends are warmly invited onto each workshop – in fact, it can make for an even better experience, travelling with someone you know well.
 We have a minimum age limit of 18 for insurance purposes, but your workshop is exactly that – your workshop.
 We recommend a limit of up to 4 people in a single group, and tailor-make your experience to be the perfect adventure whether you’re travelling solo, with a partner, or as part of a group of friends.

 Please let us know how you would like your accommodation configured (two beds or one king) after booking.

 Can I bring a partner/friend who is not a photographer?

 Of course!
 Not only are our workshops a great opportunity for photographers to capture some amazing landscapes and cityscapes, they’re also a fantastic way to explore a country or region.
 Non-photographers are more than welcome to join us at any or all of the shooting locations (and they often find they enjoy taking photos themselves, too).
 Activities are also available in each location for non-photographer friends and partners if they choose to take some time out, and we provide itineraries in advance to help with planning.